YashTrikannad/fmt_star_ros/README.md

 > roslaunch fmt_star fmt_star_server.launch

 4. Open a new terminal.
-Run the Client Node
+Run the Client Node to query the planner

 > cd catkin_ws